GRADES

 Visit our technical requirements page for more information.

-HEALTH INSURANCE MANDATE
+HEALTH INSURANCE REQUIREMENT

 Stanford University requires registered students to carry adequate health insurance, regardless of where they're studying.
 This requirement can be met either through Cardinal Care, the university sponsored health insurance plan, or through an alternative insurance plan that meets Minimum Health Insurance Coverage Requirements established by the university.